Screedflo Liquid Screed

 Developed over twenty years ago, anhydrite liquid screed has many benefits compared to traditional sand and cement products.
 Being substantially quicker to lay, far less labour intensive and beneficial to underfloor heating systems, the use of flowing screed has become widely accepted throughout the building industry.

-Liquid screed is ideal for use with underfloor heating, as it conducts heat more effectively than traditional screed.
+Liquid screed is ideal for use with underfloor heating, as it conducts heat five times more effectively than traditional screed.
 The liquid screed flows around and encapsulates the underfloor heating pipes, so that there are no air pockets, which means that the floor heats evenly and quickly, reducing energy consumption.
 This makes it the perfect product for renewable energy systems such as ground source and air source heat pumps, and is a more sustainable solution to traditional screeds.

 Screedflo standard liquid screed can be laid at 50mm depth with underfloor heating (instead of 75mm depth as with traditional screed), and 40mm on insulation and timber floors.